 Seminar 1: Nothing is ever finished, 28 April

-The first Råängen seminar, to be held on 28 April 2018, will focus on ‘Time’ as a cultural construct and tool for project development.
-We will be considering the unique nature of long-term projects; the Church’s commitment to the land at Brunnshög; and the ways that varying and magical ways that contemporary artists and architects have worked with time.
+The first Råängen seminar was held on 28 April 2018.
+Speakers from Lund, New York, Berlin and London considered the theme of ‘time’ as a cultural construct and tool for project development.
+We discussed the unique nature of long-term projects; the Church’s commitment to the land at Brunnshög; and the varying and magical ways that contemporary artists and architects have worked with time.

-FIONA RABY (Dunne & Raby), academic, architect and designer, New York
+FIONA RABY (Dunne & Raby), academic, architect and designer

 Download the programme here (PDF).